 Polypropylene is a semi-crystalline polymer which gives the material a hazy appearance in its natural state.
 Polypropylene normally crystallizes slowly, forming collections of large and complex crystals or spherulites.
 Without the addition of a clarifying additive, the size of the spherulites grow to be larger than the wavelength of visible light, resulting in light scattering and hazing the material.

 The addition of the clarifying agent increases the rate of crystallization throughout the polymer.
 Because there are more crystals packed into the same space, the crystals grow smaller, allowing for light transmission and enhanced clarity.
 So now you can take advantage of all of the wonderful characteristics inherent to PP while still achieving a part with the visual appeal desired by today’s consumers.
+Clarifying additives also enable the creation of intricate designs and visually appealing parts.
 To learn more visit Milliken Chemical.

 The appearance of fog seen on the surface of clear plastic packaging is the result of the condensation of water vapor on the surface of the material.
 In food packaging, this cannot only ruin the shelf appeal of the product by preventing the consumer from seeing the contents, but it could also impact the quality of the food.
 The use of anti-fog additives work to minimize surface tension, resulting in a non-scattering film of water rather than single tiny droplets.

-For more information on how you can further customize our products to meet your application's needs, contact our team today!
+For more information on how you can further customize our products to meet your application’s needs, !